OsmosysSoftware/osmodoc/README.md

 * Enables advanced templating logic with JavaScript-based syntax.
 * JSON string data is passed to the EJS template at runtime.

+### PPTX Presentation Generation

+* Turn a free-form brief (and optional images) into a PowerPoint deck using OpenAI.
+* Clone the bundled `Templates/Template.pptx` layout, or swap in your own template.
+* Enforce image upload limits and control the OpenAI model with environment variables.

 ---